Ankedeshuqin/Checked-Combo-Box-Using-Win32/README.md

 # Checked-Combo-Box-Using-Win32
-A simple implementation of combo box with check button using Win32 API.
+A simple implementation of combo box with check buttons using Win32 API.